 Nursing care challenge of the future

 Nursing care is one of the greatest challenges of the future.
 Wiener Städtische has been working hard on this issue for more than ten years and is the market leader in Austria.
 It also wants to make the general public aware of the issue.
 The “Carer with a Heart” initiative gives a voice to people active in the area of nursing care.
 It was started in 2012 with Wiener Städtische Versicherungsverein to give a well-deserved “thank you” to these people.
 In addition to the original partners, namely the Ministry of Social and Economic Affairs and the Erste Bank Sparkasse Group, the organisers, Wiener Städtische Versicherungsverein and Wiener Städtische, acquired another two supporters in 2014: the Austrian Economic Chambers and the Austrian Chambers of Labour.
 They all share the goal of creating awareness of nursing care-related issues and casting a spotlight on Austria's “Carers with a Heart”.
 Prizes are awarded in three categories: nursing and care professions, relatives providing care, and 24-hour care.
 In 2019, the initiative received around 3,100 nominations from all Austrian states.
-The jury, consisting of the initiators, sponsors and largest Austrian NGOs in the care sector (Caritas, Aid Agency, Red Cross, Diakonie, Volkshilfe), selected three winners for each province from around 2,300 nominations.
-The 18 “Carers with a Heart” were honoured for their outstanding commitment on 18 November 2015, during a ceremony in the Vienna Ringturm building.
+The jury, consisting of the initiators, sponsors and largest Austrian NGOs in the care sector (Caritas, Aid Agency, Red Cross, Diakonie, Volkshilfe), selected three winners for each federal state.
+The winners received EUR 3,000 in prize money donated by Wiener Städtische Versicherungsverein and the Austrian Economic Chambers.